Skip to content

 Stories not self-contained

-Problem: Sprint agents ask questions about requirements that should be in the story file.
+Problem: Implement phase agents ask questions about requirements that should be in the story file.

-Solution: The solve phase should embed all context from PRD, architecture, and UX spec into each story.
-If stories reference other documents instead of embedding content, re-run /sniper-solve or manually edit the story files to embed the missing context.
+Solution: The implement phase expects stories with embedded context from the PRD and architecture.
+If stories reference other documents instead of embedding content, manually edit the story files to embed the missing context, or re-run the protocol with /sniper-flow.

 API contract misalignment